 - Blood Knight: In his younger days he had an unusual obsession fighting others and enjoyed demolishing anyone who stood against him.
 His urge to fight extended to become his normal attitude being someome who cared nothing more than just to fight, even though it was less about having a good match on an equal playing field but moreso just getting the chance to just brawl whenever he wanted to.

 - Hair-Trigger Temper: He used to have horrible anger issues which would cause him to lash out at everyone he would come into contact with.
-Whether it be them annoying him about fight or questioning his methods, as just about anything would make him angry.
-This worked in his favor in the ring as he used it as fuel to improve his fighting abilities an allowing him to dominate most of his opponents.
 Nowadays he's very calm and learned to control himself when it comes to his anger and not letting it boil up inside him anymore.

 - Heroic Build: Even as a thirteen years old he was incredibly muscular and built for his age.
 His physique only improved with age to where he barley had a neck.

-- I Am a Monster: Mike has been known to have accepted who he was as a person in the past, that being a very violent and aggressive individual, but has now put it behind him though he still knows everything he did wasn't very normal or even healthy.
+- I Am a Monster: Mike has been known to have accepted who he was as a person in the past, that being a very violent and aggressive individual.

 - I Hate Past Me: Now that Mike has grown older he doesn't really like looking back into his old life as boxer where he even admitted that he was very unstable back then.

 - Improbable Age: Became heavyweight champion of the world at only twenty and is still the youngest person ever to hold that title.